Meet Plastic Surgeon Christine Fisher, MD, FACS

 Dr. Fisher won the Gold Foundation Humanism and Excellence in Teaching Award twice and the Department of Plastic Surgery teaching award three times.
 She has published multiple peer-reviewed articles and book chapters in topics ranging from regenerative medicine to patient safety.
 Following her research fellowship in regenerative medicine, she continues to have an ongoing interest in the potential applications of adipose-derived stem cells and fat grafting in soft tissue restoration.

-Dr. Fisher is proud to serve on the Medical Advisory Committee for the Breast Cancer Resource Center and is a regularly invited guest speaker on topics related to breast reconstruction, as well as an Art Bra® Austin sponsor.
+Dr. Fisher is proud to serve on the Medical Advisory Committee and the Board of Directors for the Breast Cancer Resource Center and is a regularly invited guest speaker and blogger on topics related to breast reconstruction, as well as an Art Bra® Austin sponsor.
 She regularly attends national breast and microsurgery meetings to stay up to date on the latest research and uses an evidence-based approach to provide optimal, state-of-the-art care.

 When not in the hospital or clinic, Dr. Fisher enjoys spending time with her husband and three young children.
 She bakes on weekends, is energized by live music, and relaxes by jogging, swimming, going horseback riding, and participating in other outdoor activities.